nottrobin/docs/src/en/controllers-ha.md

  1. Remove bad controllers (as described [above][#removing-controllers]).
  1. Add new controllers (as described [above][#adding-controllers]).

-!!!
-Important:
+[note=caution]
 Controllers must be removed prior to the addition of new ones because the `enable-ha` command does not check for failure.
 It simply ensures the total number of members are present.
+[/note]

 You must restore from backups in the unfortunate case where there are an insufficient number of working controllers present.
 See